 Small changes to education funding given available revenues

 The budget slightly raises the SEEK base per pupil guaranteed funding level from $4,000 this year to $4,100 next year and $4,200 the year after.
-However, base funding is a combination of state and local school district dollars and the local portion is growing significantly due to rising property values.
-Because the guaranteed funding level only goes up slightly in the House budget despite robust growth in property assessments, the state portion of total base funding goes down in this budget from an enacted $2.081 billion in 2022 to $2.044 billion in both 2023 and 2024, a decline of $39 million.
-Base funding received a $140 million state funding bump last year when the legislature began including full-day as opposed to half-day Kindergarten in the SEEK calculation, and the House budget continues that important practice.
+SEEK funding received a funding bump last year when the legislature began including full-day as opposed to half-day Kindergarten in the SEEK calculation, and the House budget continues that important practice.
 Yet base SEEK state funding of $2.044 billion in 2024 was higher 16 years ago at $2.098 billion.
 That’s a 27% decline in base SEEK state funding since 2008 once inflation is taken into account.

 The budget contains no increase in funding for preschool and extended school services.
 It includes funding for teacher professional development for the first time since 2018 at $11.9 million (the 2008 funding level was $15 million).
 There is a notable increase in funding for Family Resource and Youth Service Centers (FRYSCs) in the budget (the per student amount is increased from $184 to $220, a $13 million annual increase), and a $42 million increase per year in funding for career and technical education.
 However, there are no monies included for textbooks.
 The budget again includes none of the $2.5 million in statutory annual operating grant funding for local libraries.

 There is also no specific money set aside for raises for teachers and school personnel (who are not included in the 6% state employee raise), and with the modest changes in K-12 funding described above, adequate raises will be difficult to afford.